Qumulo/docs/platforms/hpe-apollo-4200-gen10/networking-cluster.md

 summary: "This section explains how to network your HPE Apollo 4200 Gen10 cluster."
 permalink: platforms/hpe-apollo-4200-gen10/networking-cluster.html
 sidebar: platforms_sidebar
-keywords: network, networking, cluster, switch, Ethernet, ports, IP, 90T, 180T, 288T
+keywords: network, networking, cluster, switch, Ethernet, ports, IP
 ---

 This section explains how to network your HPE Apollo 4200 Gen10 cluster.